-Areas that are made available to oil shale development would first be offered as a research, demostration, and development (RD&D) lease.
+Areas that are made available to oil shale development would first be offered as a research, demonstration, and development (RD&D) lease.
 The BLM could issue a commercial lease after a lessee satisfies the conditions of its RD&D lease and meets all Federal regulations for conversion to a commercial lease.
 The final PEIS also includes provisions for wildlife habitat conservation including Greater Sage-Grouse habitat.
-Learn more about about RD&D.

 Research, Demonstration, and Development

 The Federal Oil Shale RD&D program, initiated in response to the Energy Policy Act of 2005, began with a call for nominates published in the Federal Register.

 This call resulted in the issuance of six 160-acre RD&D tracts with associated 4,960-acre preference lease areas, should the research prove commercially viable.
 Five of the leases are in Colorado and went to Chevron Shale Oil Co., EGL Resources Inc., and Shell Frontier, which took three leases.
 The sixth lease in this round was issued in Utah to Oil Shale Exploration Co.

 A second round of RD&D leases were issued after a 2009 call for more nominations.
 Two 160-acre leases with associated 480-acre preference right leases were issue in Colorado – to ExxonMobil Exploration CO. and Natural Soda Holdings Inc.

 All of the RD&D leases were meant to encourage industry to develop and test technologies aimed at developing oil shale resources on a commercial scale.
 The initial term of the leases is 10 years.